 Lovett now has a large collection of Carrollian rare books and artifacts, including Carroll’s 1888 typewriter and one of five privately owned copies of the first edition of Alice in Wonderland.
 Lovett has written or edited nine books about Lewis Carroll, including Lewis Carroll: Formed by Faith, the first full length study of Carroll’s religious life (UVA Press, 2022).
 He has served as the president of the Lewis Carroll Society of North America, as editor of the London based Lewis Carroll Review, and has lectured on Carroll in the US and Europe at the Smithsonian Institution, Harvard University, UCLA, Oxford University, and elsewhere.

 In 1997 Lovett received an MFA in Writing from Vermont College (now Vermont College of Fine Arts).
 After completing his MFA, Lovett lived with his wife Janice and daughter Jordan in England for six months, becoming closely connected to the village of Kingham, Oxfordshire.
 Ten years later, he and his wife purchased the cottage they had rented in 1997 and renovated it.
-They now spend about 6–8 week a year in Kingham, and have traveled extensively throughout the UK.
+They now spend about 6–8 weeks a year in Kingham and have traveled extensively throughout the UK.
 His experiences in England have served as the inspiration for several of his novels.

 For eleven years, beginning in 2001, Lovett served as Writer-in-Residence at Summit School in Winston-Salem, NC.
-He wrote plays for elementary and middle school students, nineteen of which have been published, including, Twinderella, which was chosen from over 750 entries as winner of the Shubert Fendrich Playwriting Award.
+He wrote plays for elementary and middle school students, nineteen of which have been published, including Twinderella, which was chosen from over 750 entries as winner of the Shubert Fendrich Playwriting Award.
 His plays have been seen in over 5000 productions in all fifty states and more than 20 foreign countries.
 Lovett often makes author visits to schools to see productions, talk with students, and hold master classes.

 Lovett’s break-through as a fiction writer came when he combined two of his passions—rare books and the English countryside—to write the Shakespearean mystery The Bookman’s Tale (Viking/Penguin, 2013), a New York Times bestseller and Barnes and Noble Recommends selection which has been translated into several foreign languages.
 Parade Magazine called the book “[A] delightful tale of love and bibliophilia.”
 His next novel, First Impressions (Viking/Penguin, 2014) was a literary adventure starring Jane Austen.
 People Magazine called it “a delightful novel that weaves together a modern love story and a literary mystery involving Jane Austen.”